Sodees/python-lambda-boilerplate/README.md

 To deploy the Lambda be sure that you have completed the setup steps above and have tested your lambda, as well as configured any necessary environment variables.

 To run the deployment run `make deploy ENV=[environment]` where environment is one of development/qa/production

-**Deploy via TravisCI**
-Lambdas based on this code can also be deployed via TravisCI.
-To do uncomment the relevant lines in the .travis.yaml file and see the [NYPL General Engineering](https://github.com/NYPL/engineering-general/blob/master/standards/travis-ci.md#deploy) documentation for a guide on how to add the deploy step and *necessary* encrypted credentials

 ## Tests